Koproduktionslabor/the_end_of_the_internet/README.md

-# This Is the End of the Internet
+# This Is the End of the Internet, 2025

 Interactive TouchDesigner installation with sound, driven with HTML branch narrative (~10 min).
 Visitors enter a digital dance journey exploring chakras through movement, images, text and